warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/chiado-testnet/join-chiado.md

    The binary is located in `/wardenprotocol/build`.

 2. Use our `just` script to build the `wardend` binary and install it to the `$GOPATH/bin` directory.
-Then initialize the chain home directory.
+Then initialize the node.

    ```bash
    just wardend build